 - prevent Pelvic Inflammatory Disease (PID).

-When choosing a contraceptive method and thinking about all the options, doing your research and consulting your doctor is very important.
+Doing your research and consulting your doctor is very important when choosing a contraceptive method.
 There are a lot of factors that need to be considered, including cancer risk and medical history.
 Contraceptives can have many health benefits; some may be good, others may be bad—but the most important thing is choosing what suits you best!